aosabook/500lines/same-origin-policy/doc/chapter.md

 }{
   -- the request comes from a browser from in Browser
-  -- the cookies that are sent were in the browser before the request sentCookies in from.cookies.before
+  -- the cookies being sent exist in the browser at the time of the request sentCookies in from.cookies.start
   -- every cookie sent must be scoped to the url of the request all c: sentCookies | url.host in c.domains

-  -- browser creates a new document to display the content of the response documents.after = documents.before + from -> doc
+  -- browser creates a new document to display the content of the response documents.end = documents.start + from -> doc
-  -- the new document has the response as its contents content.after = content.before ++ doc -> response
+  -- the new document has the response as its contents content.end = content.start ++ doc -> response
-  -- the new document has the host of the url as its domain domain.after = domain.before ++ doc -> url.host
+  -- the new document has the host of the url as its domain domain.end = domain.start ++ doc -> url.host
   -- the document's source field is the url of the request doc.src = url

-  -- new cookies are stored by the browser cookies.after = cookies.before + from -> sentCookies
+  -- new cookies are stored by the browser cookies.end = cookies.start + from -> sentCookies
 }
 ```

 This kind of request has one new field, `doc`, which is the document created in the browser from the resource returned by the request.
 As with `HttpRequest`, the behavior is described as a collection of constraints.
 Some of these say when the call can happen: for example, that the call has to come from a browser.
 Some of these constrain the arguments of the call: for example, that the cookies must be scoped appropriately.
 Some of these constrain the effect, and have a common form that relates the value of a relation after the call to its value before.
 For example, to understand
-`documents.after = documents.before + from -> doc`
+`documents.end = documents.start + from -> doc`
 remember that `documents` is a 3-column relation on browsers, documents and times.
-The fields `before` and `after` come from the declaration of `Call` (which we haven't seen, but is included in the listing at the end), and represent the times before and after the call.
-The expression `documents.after` gives the mapping from browsers to documents after the call.
+The fields `start` and `end` come from the declaration of `Call` (which we haven't seen, but is included in the listing at the end), and represent the times at the beginning and end of the call.
+The expression `documents.end` gives the mapping from browsers to documents when the call has ended.
 So this constraint says that after the call, the mapping is the same, except for a new entry in the table mapping `from` to `doc`.

 Some constraints use the `++` operator which does a relational override (i.e, `e1 ++ e2` contains all tuples of `e2`, and additionally, any tuples of `e1` whose first element is not the first element of a tuple in `e2`).
 For example, the constraint
-`content.after = content.before ++ doc -> response`
+`content.end = content.start ++ doc -> response`
 says that after the call, the `content` mapping will be updated to map `doc` to `response` (clobbering any previous mapping of `doc`).
 If we where to use `+`, then the same document could map to multiple resources at the same time; which is hardly what we want.